google/flax/docs/advanced_topics/module_lifecycle.rst

 #.
 Update the original state with the updated state returned from the transformation.

-A more in depth explanation of functionalization and lifting can be found in the `Lifted Transformation <https://flax.readthedocs.io/en/latest/design_notes/lift.html>`_ design note.
+A more in-depth explanation of functionalization and lifting can be found in the `Lifted Transformation <https://flax.readthedocs.io/en/latest/design_notes/lift.html>`_ design note.

 Practical consequences
 ==========================